Gardening tips

 Fruit

-• Plant more fruit trees and shrubs now, with the soil still warm and with more moisture in it, it’s the perfect opportunity to increase the varieties you have!
-Why not try a blueberry bush or a cherry tree for beautiful blossom in the springtime.
+• Plant bare root fruit trees and shrubs now, with the soil still warm and with more moisture in it, it’s the perfect opportunity to increase the varieties you have.
+Apples and currants are our favourite varieties at this time of year which are a fraction of potted prices!

 Wild bird care

-• Leave sunflower seedheads in place for birds to feed on.
+• Leave seedheads in place for birds to feed on.

 Pest control